 Leadership qualities: do you know how to be a leader?

-Leadership is a misused and misunderstood concept that people aspire to without knowing what it really means — as not everyone has these essential leadership qualities.
+Leadership is a misused and misunderstood concept that people aspire to without knowing what it really means.
+Our co-founder, Aja Edmond, explores the essential qualities every leader must have.

-Being a life coach demands a high level of self-awareness because it's hard to support others in their development when you aren't in a good place yourself.
+Being life and business coaches and educational entrepreneurs demands we have a high level of self-awareness, because it's hard to support others in their development when you aren't in a good place yourself.

-Part of my personal growth process over the past few years has been coming to terms with who I am and being real about what drives and inspires me.
+Part of my personal development process over the past few years has been coming to terms with who I am and being real about what drives and inspires me.

 Leadership is a misused and misunderstood concept that people aspire to without knowing what it really means.
 In most of my academic and professional life I too sought after this grand image of a power woman that I had constructed in my head.